ThomasSilloway/LevelUpLarry2DSS/README.md

  - After boss is killed, resume normal gameplay seamlessly
  - Boss Spawns when the Boss Tile is touched
  - Boss Tile is spawned once the next tile is spawned after X enemies are dead

+ ### Twitch Emote Handling

+ Currently broken waiting on TwitchWorks plugin update - right now just uses hard coded larry emotes

+ - When user sends a message, delegate is called
+ - TODO TwitchEmoteDownloader will bind to the delegate & download the textures
+ - TwitchEmoteDownloader also starts downloading emotes as soon as the user connects to the channel
+ - Textures will be stored by Hash of EmoteName -> Texture
+ - TODO Boss/EmoteSpawner will request a texture from TwitchEmoteDownloader
+ - TODO If no texture is found a default will be returned